Business News Daily receives compensation from some of the companies listed on this page. Advertising Disclosure

 What is the difference between cost accounting and financial accounting?

-Both cost and financial accounting are used to track elements of a business’s finances.
-This data helps guide company strategy, including informed decision-making.
+Both cost accounting and financial accounting are used to track elements of a business’s finances.
+This information helps guide a company’s strategy, including informed decision-making.
 However, while cost accounting focuses on tracking costs and allocating those costs to specific offerings or activities, financial accounting tracks all aspects of a company’s finances.
-Financial accounting includes cost accounting, as well as other elements – such as income, liabilities, and equity – which it combines to provide comprehensive reports and insights into the company’s financial circumstances and future prospects.

 author image